 Within a century, scientists predict that king tides will add 2 to 12 feet (0.6 to 3.6 meters) more water to coastal areas as sea levels rise.
-King tides brought some very high waters these last months to coastal areas of the US and the world.
+King tides brought some very high waters these last months to coastal areas of the US and the world, so much that Flood insurance is starting to adapt.

 The term (king tide) is a non-scientific term used to explain exceptionally high tides called perigean spring tides.
 They occur during a new or full moon when the moon is in alignment with the sun AND in its closest point in orbit to the Earth (perigee), resulting in the greatest gravitational pull.